george-hawkins/blender-donut-notebook/README.md

 ### Reducing noise

-As noted way above, whenever you change something, you'll see the _Path Tracing Sample_ counting up to 32 as Blender gradually rerenders the view.
+As noted way above, whenever you change something, you'll see the _Path Tracing Sample_ counting up to 32 as Blender gradually re-renders the view.
 If you go to _Render Properties_, under _Sampling_, you'll see this 32 as the _Viewport_ value and also see 128 as the value used for high quality renders.
 This affects how noisy things appear and even at 128 samples you still some noise in the high quality render - but upping it further, e.g. to 256, gets very expensive time-wise and doesn't completely resolve the problem anyway.

-Instead it's better to use a denoiser.
+Instead, it's better to use a denoiser.
 Go to _Layer Properties_ and tick _Denoising Data_:

 ![img.png](denoising-data.png)